Errox/NetflixApp/README.md

 * DB script: Assignment/CreateDBSQL.txt (Used by auto provision as shown below)
 * Reflection: Netflixstatistix_Toelichting_Reflectie.docx

-## Made by:
-Netflix statistx is a program made by Students of the Avans Hogeschool.:
- * Ryan Groenewold (Student nummer 2128772)
- * Dennis Blokland (Student nummer 2136934)
- * Sjoerd Teunisse (Student nummer 2138921)

 ## Requirements
  * Microsoft SQL Server 2017 (not yet tested with other versions)
  * IntelliJ IDEA